simeononsecurity/simeononsecurity.ch/content/articles/usb-standards-and-ports_-a-user's-guide/index.en.md

 * USB 3.1: Released in 2013, USB 3.1 further enhanced the capabilities of USB 3.0 with a data transfer rate of up to 10 Gbps.
 It also introduced the USB Type-C connector, which offered reversible plug orientation and increased power delivery.
 * USB 4.0: The latest USB standard, USB 4.0, was announced in 2019.
 It builds upon the capabilities of USB 3.2 and offers even faster speeds, improved power delivery, and support for multiple data and display protocols.

-With each new USB standard, users can expect faster transfer speeds, increased power delivery, and improved compatibility with a wide range of devices.
+With each new USB standard, users can expect faster transfer speeds, increased power delivery, and improved compatibility with many devices.

 ### Types of USB Ports